aromano272/SuperbAssignment/README.md

 - `Intent`
 - `Navigation`

-Shared `ViewModel`s are exposed to Android and SwiftUI via Decompose ViewModelComponents and then are wrapped in SwiftUI for Swift type safety.
+Shared `ViewModel`s are exposed to Android and SwiftUI via Decompose ViewModelComponents(for easy migration away from Decompose if needed) and then are wrapped in SwiftUI for Swift type safety.

 ### Navigation